trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

 ### 7. Additional Tips
   * Check Bluetooth Protocols:
     * Familiarize yourself with Bluetooth protocols and updates (Classic Bluetooth, BLE) and their respective communication patterns.
+Usually the Engineers have some documention handy and appreciate the extra effort.
   * Test in Different Environments:
     * Perform testing in various environments to account for potential **interference**.
   * Stay Updated: